 According to data scientists at Ladders (reported by Forbes), remote working is here to stay and is projected to increase throughout 2023.
 It’s become a standard way of doing business because it gives companies an amazing opportunity to access top global talent while offering employees ultimate flexibility.
 By using remote work and outsourced Virtual Executive Assistants (VEAs), organizations can find and hire the top 0.1% of professionals, no matter where they are located.
 As a business owner, now is the time to take advantage of the opportunities brought along with remote work.

 This article offers valuable information, best practices, and strategies for businesses looking to succeed in this relatively new environment.
 In this detailed guide, we’ll outline the primary advantages of hosting a remote team and teach you the ways in which it can optimize team success.
 And since camaraderie is so valuable, we’ll also walk you through best practices for building an online work community.

 Why is Managing A Remote Team So Hard?

-While being a manager is tricky to begin with, overseeing a remote team comes with its own unique set of challenges.
+While being a manager, especially for new managers, is tricky to begin with, overseeing a remote team comes with its own unique set of challenges.
 First of all, employees are at home facing several distractions throughout the day, and on top of that, they are likely to be geographically dispersed.
 As a result, remote team members often face communication barriers, feel isolated, and lack access to resources and support, making it tricky to stay engaged and productive.
 Below are five key pillars to be aware of when assessing the difficulties and challenges brought on by managing remote work.